aellini2/asu_mee342project/README.md

 - Created Code for Gear Design [MATLAB]
 - Please see files for code breakdown; all code is annotated to explain the process and variables used/defined
+- **For further explaination of different input variables, please refer to Chapter 14 of Shigley's Design Textbook. definitions, equations, tables, and factors can be found there.**

 There are two code files provided in this repository: